nate-hunter/xml_converter_v1/PROJECT_QUESTIONS.md

 * How to write cleaner code?
 * How to utilize `lxml` better?
 * How to get attributes of an XML element?
+* How to better organize code/methods?
+* How to better adhere to Python best practices?